US health insurers raise rates to match increase in usage

-SACRAMENTO, Calif.
-(AP) — After putting off routine health care for much of the pandemic, Americans are now returning to doctors' offices in big numbers: A trend that's starting to show up in higher insurance rates across the country.
+SACRAMENTO, California (AP) — After putting off routine health care for much of the pandemic, Americans are now returning to doctors' offices in big numbers — a trend that's starting to show up in higher insurance rates across the country.

 That's a big increase after premiums remained virtually flat for several years during the pandemic as insurers seek to recoup costs for more people using their policies, combined with record-high inflation that is driving up prices for virtually everything, including health care.